anylabs/mendel/README.md

 Mendel is free software.
 If you encounter a bug with the library please open an issue on the [github repo](https://github.com/anylabs/mendel).
-If you have questions unanswered by the documentation please open an issue pointing out how the documentation was unclear & we will do our best to make it better!
+If you have questions unanswered by the documentation please open an issue pointing out how the documentation was unclear and we will do our best to make it better!

 When you open an issue please provide: